 Educational forums and discussions

 YWCA partners with community groups and nonprofits to create inclusive spaces where participants can learn about the history and negative impact of racism and oppression on individual attitudes, behaviors, and the very fabric of society.
 We help people grow their capacity to foster conversations about racism, and to develop action plans for responding to racism and other forms of oppression.
+If you missed our current session, please watch this space for future discussion groups.

 Stand Against Racism

 YWCA’s Stand Against Racism is an annual, national campaign coordinated in mid-Spring with YWCAs across the country, to build community among those who work for racial justice and to raise awareness about the negative impact of institutional and structural racism in our communities.
+Watch this space for dates and times.

 Delaware Racial Justice Collaborative